Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 to a specific resource in Azure.

 ### Migrating from current to preview versions
 There are core differences between the current and new preview SDK.
 The main ones are:

 - The introduction of Resource Operations.
-- An structured Resource Identifier.
+- A structured Resource Identifier.

 You can learn more about the main differences [in this document](docs\MigratingFromCurrentToPreview.md) and reading the examples below.